gabeseq/obsidian-test/Training/Intro to FRC Programming Lesson.md

 ```java
 int x = 5;
 ```
+You will notice that this line ends with a semicolon.
+In Java, all statements must end with a semicolon, and most single lines of Java you write will be statements.
 ### Functions
 A function is a block of code which executes a given set of steps.
 This is useful when you have common operations that you might want to do on a regular basis.